 Where to Stay on the Tutukaka Coast: Stay in an apartment and enjoy the pool and hot tub at Pacific Rendezvous Motel, or enjoy the views from your chalet at The Lighthouse Lookout.

-For vacation rentals, stay at the Seahorse Studio, or Cedar Heights chalet with ocean views and in a bush setting.
+For vacation rentals, stay at the Seahorse Studio, or this beautiful waterfront studio.

 I loved taking the ferry over to Russell, the sleepy historic seaside town that was once known as the hellhole of the Pacific when it was the first capital of New Zealand.